v4lheru/slack-supabase/README.md

 ## How It Works

 - When a user sends a message in Slack, the Node.js bot receives it and sends the message (plus conversation history) to the Python agent.
-- The Python agent uses OpenAI's Agents SDK and the MCP tool to process the message, call any necessary tools, and generate a response.
+- The Python agent uses OpenAI's Agents SDK and the MCP tools to process the message, call any necessary tools, and generate a response.
+- The agent can use various MCP servers, including the Supabase MCP server, to access external data and perform actions.
 - The response is sent back to Node.js, which posts it in the Slack thread.

 ## Why This Approach?